Medical Profile Model: Scientific and Practical Applications in Healthcare: Related Work

 Standardization and structuring of such a complex domain as medicine is not an easy task.
 Unfortunately, this leads to weak compatibility between ICD versions.
-The transition process from the previous ICD-9 standard is still ongoing in many countries, even though the updated ICD-10 version has endorsed by the World Health Organization (WHO) in 1990.
-That means that many research projects and papers still had proceeded in terms of obsolete ICD-9 standards.
-Unlike~\cite{ChoiCS16,bai2019medical,Peng20} we mainly experiment with ICD-10 resorting to ICD-9 only for model comparison purposes (Section~\ref{mimic_sect}).
+The transition process from the previous ICD-9 standard is still ongoing in many countries, even though the updated ICD-10 version has endorsed by the World Health Organization (WHO) in 1990!
+That means that many research projects and papers still proceeded in terms of obsolete ICD-9 standards.
+Unlike Med-BERT and MusaNet we mainly experiment with modern ICD-10 resorting to the 9th version only for model comparison purposes (see Subsection~\ref{mimic_sect}).

+Among the models from Table~\ref{model_comparison}, the profile model is the second by vocabulary size of learnable concepts.
+Among the listed models only our one introduces learnable embeddings for a gender.
+In conjunction with age embeddings, this leads to a significant boost in model performance on the task of the next diagnosis prediction prediction (see Section~\ref{mimic_sect}).
+Moreover, such a feature allows the extraction of valuable patient representations useful in downstream practical applications (see Section~\ref{ins_scoring}).